 ← Back to Blog

-This guide is for writers who are tired of cloud dependency, subscription fees, and the low-grade anxiety of feeding their unpublished manuscript into a server they don't control.
+This guide is for writers who are tired of cloud dependency, subscription fees, and the low-grade anxiety of feeding an unpublished manuscript into a server they don't control.

-I remember the exact moment I started caring about offline AI writing.
+I remember the exact moment I started caring about this.

 I was on a train, halfway through a crucial scene.
 The kind of scene where everything in the story pivots.
 I opened my AI writing tool to get some assistance, and got a spinning wheel instead.
 No connection.
 Dead session.
 I had to sit with my frustration and stare out the window until the train reached a station with decent signal.